discourse/discourse/docs/INSTALL-digital-ocean.md

 It should be accessible via the domain name `discourse.example.com` you entered earlier, provided you configured DNS.
 If not, you can also access it by visiting the server IP directly, e.g. `http://192.168.1.1`.

-# Log In and Become Admin
+# Register New Account and Become Admin

-Sign into your Discourse instance.
-There is a reminder at the top about `DISCOURSE_DEVELOPER_EMAILS`; be sure you log in via one of those email addresses, and your account will automatically be made an Admin.
+There is a reminder at the top about `DISCOURSE_DEVELOPER_EMAILS`; be sure you register a new account via one of those email addresses, and your account will automatically be made an Admin.

 # Post-Install Maintenance